 Youth Suicide: Facts, Signs and Risk Factors

-Suicide is a terrible situation too many families have faced.
-If you’re unfamiliar, some of the facts about suicide may surprise you:
+If you’re unfamiliar, some of the statistics about teenage suicide may surprise you.

-- Suicide is the second leading cause of death in the United States—starting with children at age 10 all the way up to adults at age 33.
+- Suicide is the second leading cause of death in the United States among young people aged 12 to 18 (CDC WISQARS, 2020).

-- More teenagers and young adults die from suicide than from cancer, heart disease, AIDS, birth defects, stroke, pneumonia, influenza, and chronic lung disease combined.
+- More teenagers and young adults die from suicide than from cancer, heart disease, AIDS, birth defects, stroke, pneumonia, influenza, and chronic lung disease combined (Jason Foundation, 2023).

-- In an average day, there are more than 5,200 suicide attempts made by middle school and high school students.
+- In a typical day in the United States, there are an average of 3,703 suicide attempts made by middle school and high school students (CDC WISQARS 2020).

 - Previous suicide attempts.

 - A recent loss, such as a loved one, relationship, job, recent parental separation or divorce.

 - Non-suicidal self-injury (NSSI)—which refers to a person cutting or injuring themselves without any intent or plan to die.

 Warning signs are behaviors that could indicate that your child might be thinking about suicide.
 Common warning signs include: